 Increase knowledge share

 Most organizations don’t know what knowledge they require and what knowledge they already have.
 The Vancouver Police Department relies on their intranet almost exclusively for sharing knowledge.
 Having critical information easily accessible helps save their investigators time and money.
-It also goes a long way in improving their overall internal communications.
+It also goes a long way in improving their overall employee communication.

 One final note: Don’t let internal comms apathy drag you down.
 While it has its frustrating moments, internal communications is one of the most rewarding jobs.
 Depending on the size of your organization, you have the power to educate, inform, and influence many people; and that is an incredible thing.